m652i/Artificial-Intelligence/README.md

 - Actuators : Steering, braking, lights, signals, wipers, etc.
 - Sensors : Camera, motion sensors, G-force sensors etc.

 Then we shall break down the types of enviorments!

+*Some enviorments might not be clear which type it falls into, but **we will have to** decide which type we choose our AI to be.*

 - Fully obeservable vs Not fully observable
   - Chess vs Poker
     > Seeing the whole board vs not seeing opponents hand